Overview

 Approach

-NLP-driven product classification using semantic similarity and attribute extraction.
-Given a product with its description and attributes, the system automatically placed it in the correct marketplace taxonomy, extracted key searchable attributes, and generated optimized listing copy using fine-tuned OpenAI models.
+Layer 1: SKU Intelligence (classification & attribute extraction) NLP-driven product classification using semantic similarity and attribute extraction.
+Given a product with its description and attributes, the system automatically placed it in the correct marketplace taxonomy, extracted the key searchable attributes, and generated optimized listing copy using fine-tuned OpenAI models.
+This is what replaced the team manually deciding which category a SKU belonged to on each marketplace.

-Scraped competitor pricing data was normalized and used to train price-response models at the category level.
-The system recommended optimal price points per marketplace, accounting for marketplace fees, currency, and competitive position.
+Layer 2: Pricing Intelligence & Competitor Analysis Scraped competitor pricing was normalized and used to train price-response models at the category level.
+The system recommended an optimal price point per SKU per marketplace, accounting for marketplace fees, currency, and competitive position.
+Combined with sales forecasting and inventory levels, it produced an expected profit margin per SKU per marketplace, so the team could prioritize the most valuable listing opportunities rather than guess.
+This pricing output is what the merchandising team used to set prices across marketplaces.

-SKU-level demand forecasting using XGBoost and LightGBM with marketplace-specific features.
-Trend tracking to identify velocity changes early.
-Replenishment recommendations based on forecast + lead time + safety stock.
+Layer 3: Demand Forecasting & Inventory Planning SKU-level demand forecasting using XGBoost and LightGBM with marketplace-specific features.
+Trend tracking to catch velocity changes early - before stockouts or overstock developed - and replenishment recommendations based on forecast plus lead time plus safety stock.

 Engineering & Implementation